rochiecuevas/shared_accommodations/README.md

-# Effects of peer-to-peer home rental to the housing market in San Francisco
+# Effects of peer-to-peer short-term rental to the housing market in San Francisco
 ## Introduction
 ## Method
 ### Data sources